Unlocking social care efficiencies: The role of ID verification technology

 UK Managing Director, Melissa

-As Managing Director, with 24 years of technology and data industry experience, his role is focused on meeting the customer onboarding, data quality and ID/compliance needs for organisations in the UK and worldwide.
+As Managing Director, with 28 years of technology and data industry experience, his role is focused on meeting the data quality, address and ID/compliance needs for organisations in the UK, Ireland, Scandinavia, and worldwide.

-The team that Barley heads up provides sales, data consultancy and technical support for their wide range of software solutions, which help organisations to achieve efficient data verification and management; and meet ID, Know your Customer (KYC) and Anti-Money Laundering (AML) requirements.
+The team that Barley heads up provides data consultancy, sales and technical support across their wide range of market leading web services, apps, SaaS and on-premise software solutions.
+These help organisations to deliver efficient multichannel customer engagement; onboarding; build customer loyalty; optimise organisational efficiency; and deliver data management and ID verification to meet Know your Customer (KYC), Know your Business (KYB) and Anti-Money Laundering (AML) requirements.

-Under his leadership Melissa’s UK office has experienced double digit growth over the last five years in a row, including 21% in 2021.
-Over this period he has significantly grown the UK client base, which includes: the Foreign, Commonwealth & Development Office; GCHQ; Financial Conduct Authority (FCA); BBC; BAE Systems; GSK and Mars.
+Under his leadership Melissa’s UK office has achieved sustained double digit growth over the last six years, including 20% growth in 2022, 25% in 2023, and 25% again in 2024.
+During this time Barley has significantly grown the UK client base, which includes: ASOS; BBC; Citi; Creditsafe; Family Fund; the Financial Conduct Authority (FCA); the Foreign, Commonwealth & Development Office; GCHQ; GSK; Lambeth Council; Mars; P&G and Visa.

 According to the Bennett Institute for Public Policy, the majority of English councils are on the verge of financial collapse with local authorities facing a £9.3 billion deficit by 2026-7.
 Therefore, driving efficiencies has to be the main focus for all local authorities.